 The gases are cooled as they leave the condenser and are piped to the vacuum pumps.
 About 80% of the non-condensible gases pass through the gas removal system, the rest go with the condensate to the cooling tower.
-They are of several types: a set of steam ejectors, mechanical vacuum pumps (liquid ring), a system combining both turbine and compressors.
+They are of several types: a set of steam ejectors, mechanical vacuum pumps (liquid ring), a system combining both turbine and compressors (hybrid).
 The selection is influenced by the concentration of non-condensable gases in the steam, very roughly in this way: if the gas concentration is low 0.5-1.5% the simple and reliable steam ejectors are used, or a vacuum pump; if the gas concentration is in the range 1.5-5% the combination of ejectors and vacuum pumps is favoured and turbine compressors for higher than 5% gas concentration.
 As most geothermal steam contains 0.5-2% gas, it is most common to use steam ejectors or the combination of ejectors and liquid ring vacuum pumps.

-The gas will typically contain about 2% H_2S by weight, which is a poisonous gas and there are regulatory limits on its release in many countries.
+The gas will typically contain about 2% $H_2S$ by weight, which is a poisonous gas and there are regulatory limits on its release in many countries.
 A common method to stay within limits is to assure good dispersion of the gas in the atmosphere is by piping it to the cooling tower fans to mix it with the steam plume from the cooling tower.
-Other plants have a high chimney and sometimes two chimneys to take advantage of prevailing winds by diverting the flow to the downwind one to reduce the H_2S levels at the plant site.
-In the United States, Italy and Japan, gas cleaning is used to remove the H_2S from the gas before its release to the atmosphere.
+Other plants have a high chimney and sometimes two chimneys to take advantage of prevailing winds by diverting the flow to the downwind one to reduce the $H_2S$ levels at the plant site.
+In the United States, Italy and Japan, gas cleaning is used to remove the $H_2S$ from the gas before its release to the atmosphere.
 These plants are very close to densely populated areas where just the slightest smell evokes strong reactions.
 In Iceland the smell is one people are familiar with from visits to natural geothermal areas and the geothermal hot water piped to every house even has a slight odour.
-In the Mediterranean countries, however, it is the smell of death from decaying corpses and thus not popular.
+There are growing demands in Iceland to have the plants control the $H_2S$ gas emissions.
+In the Mediterranean countries hydrogen sulphide it is the smell of death from decaying corpses and thus not popular.
 Hydrogen sulphide is a very poisonous gas, and has to be disposed of with care.
 Any person working in cellars, in tanks and pipelines that can accumulate gas must be made aware of the dangers of this gas.